getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 #### addInlineCss(css, [options])

-Let's you add a string of CSS inside an inline style tag.
+Lets you add a string of CSS inside an inline style tag.
 Useful for initialization or anything dynamic.
 To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addCss()` and `css()` methods.

 #### addJs(asset, [options])